 Developing the people of tomorrow

-Programmes designed to connect Higher Educational Institutions and companies in the construction sector.
+Programmes designed to connect education and the construction sector.

-A programme designed to help more women find careers in construction regardless of age or experience.
+Programmes designed to help under represented groups find careers in construction regardless of age or experience.

-Bringing together scientists, engineers, and organisations interesting in sustainable building and geopolymers.
+Bringing together scientists, engineers, and organisations interested in sustainable building.

 Connecting construction with higher education & science